PhilToolan/GE2-Assignment/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/XKvLHLqPUQc/0.jpg)](https://youtu.be/XKvLHLqPUQc)

-Any scenes that take place in cockpits will be replaced with the camera following a random ship in the scene.
+Any scenes that take place in cockpits are replaced with the camera following a particular ship in the scene.
-The rest of the scene will follow the scene as close to the original as possible.
-Most of the ships in the scene will be using pursue and evade behaviours, the final part of the battle will be a little bit more scripted to ensure it stays faithful to the original.
-When the battle moves to space, it will transition to a new scene which takes place in space.
+The rest of the scene follows the scene as close to the original as possible.
+Most of the ships in the scene are using pursue and evade behaviours.
+When the battle moves to space, it transitions to a new scene which takes place in space.

+All weapons are made using unitys partile system and trail renderer.
+Bloom post processing is used to add to the visual style.
+Various different camera controls are used throughout to keep the action fresh and follow closely to the original.